macbre/3pc/README.md

 ## What is it?

-`3pc` is meant to be a data-provider of CDN and 3rd party tracking services list.
+`3pc` is meant to be a data-provider of Content Delivery Network, tracking services, social media widgets and 3rd party JS libraries URLs list.

 Inspired by [this PerfPlanet article](http://calendar.perfplanet.com/2013/thirdpartycontent/).